mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 <img src="/images/random_points.png" width="150" height="150"/><img
 src="/images/nearest_n.png" width="150" height="150"/>

 We know we need to add edges between the different nearest neighbor groups, but how?
-For example, which of the below options works best?
+For example, which of the below options works best for search while also allowing for efficient construction?

 <img src="/images/mst.png" width="150" height="150"/><img
 src="/images/rel_neighborhood.png" width="170" height="150"/><img
 src="/images/gabriel.png" width="150" height="150"/><img
 src="/images/delaunay.png" width="150" height="150"/>

-The Delaunay triangulation is dual to the Voronoi tessellation, so we'll see below first how that got used.
-Ultimately though HNSW actually uses both the Delauney triangulation and a relative neighborhood graph.
-A great deep dive on what graphs are used for ANN and why is in the 2021 paper ["A Comprehensive Survey and Experimental Comparison of Graph-Based Approximate Nearest Neighbor Search"](https://arxiv.org/pdf/2101.12631.pdf).
+The Delaunay triangulation is dual to the Voronoi tessellation, so we'll see below first how that got used in the P2P context, then we'll see how an insight by the authors of HNSW led to an extremely simple approximate construction algorithm which breaks out of P2P entirely.

+For a complete survey on the topic of graphs in ANN I found the 2021 paper ["A Comprehensive Survey and Experimental Comparison of Graph-Based Approximate Nearest Neighbor Search"](https://arxiv.org/pdf/2101.12631.pdf).

 #### 2006: ["VoroNet: A scalable object network based on Voronoi tessellations"](https://hal.inria.fr/inria-00071210/document)

-This paper focuses on $$E^2$$ and cites Kleinberg's work on long-range connections, which are tracked as well as a node's Voronoi neighbors.
+This paper focuses on $$E^2$$ and cites Kleinberg's work on long-range connections, which are tracked _in addition to_ a node's Voronoi neighbors.
 Their method for recomputing the Voronoi region is a citation to [a paper I couldn't access](https://link.springer.com/chapter/10.1007/3-540-45545-0_10), but I assume is exact.